tryptech/tryptech.github.io/_posts/2024-06-26-space-lady.md

 Apparently, this was also an issue with the old ZSS models, but the significantly lower poly count did not exacerbate the issue unlike my new dense meshes.

-Some design pushback from dev around this time also made me exasperated the hell out of me since the console testing issues have been wearing me down.
+Some design pushback from dev around this time also exasperated the hell out of me since the console testing issues have been wearing me down.

 # October 2022
 I added very slight definition to the abs so the belly button doesn't feel too high and to add some detail to that area of the model, even if only slightly.